ietf-wg-nmop/IETF-Meetings/119/agenda.md

 # NETCONF/YANG Push Integration (15 min)

 Goals:
-* Provide an overview of the functional perimeter of each involved component
+* Problem space overview (Provide an overview of the functional perimeter of each involved component)
-* Highlight main integration concerns/void
+* Highlight main integration concerns/missing pieces
 * Agree on a set of next steps

 ## An Architecture for YANG Push to Apache Kafka Integration (10 min)